Ed-Fi-Alliance-OSS/ed-fi-alliance-oss.github.io/docs/reference/1-data-exchange/readme.md

 # Data Exchange Standards

-education and the exchange of education data.
+The Ed-Fi Alliance coordinates and publishes community-led standards for education and the exchange of education data.
 This article collects links to The Ed-Fi Alliance coordinates and publishes community-led standards for resources and key publications.

 ## Ed-Fi Data Standards